olegviro/VersoTeX/README.md

 #### 2.4.
 Menu ####

-You can open a copy of the whole document on the recto, by clicking an icon in the menu.
-This gives a useful opportunity to reed side by side different parts of the document.

-The icon Bib in the menu creates on the recto a window with a copy of the whole bibliography.
+Click "replicate" in the menu to copy the entire document into the recto.

-If you have got tired of these windows flying on recto or verso, you may kill all of them by a single click on an icon in the menu.
-Killing of a single window can be done also by clicking a cross icon on its upper right corner.
+This allows you to read two different sections side by side.

+Clicking "refs" opens the complete bibliography in the recto.

+To close all floating windows at once, click "purge."
+You can also close individual windows via their top-right "×" icon.

-A special menu icon highlights all the pieces emphasized in the source TeX file by the command \em
+Clicking "highlite" highlights all segments in the document marked by the LaTeX command \em.
+This can help you spot emphasized phrases or important ideas quickly.

 #### 2.5.
-The environment for reading VersoTeX html article ####
+The environment for reading a TeXVizor article ####

- Of course, a modern web-browser is needed.
-This may be Firefox or any other clone of Mozilla, Chrome, Safari, Opera, Microsoft Edge, or even Internet Explorer.
+ You'll need  a modern web-browser - Firefox or any other clone of Mozilla, Chrome, Safari, Opera, Microsoft Edge, or even Internet Explorer will do.
+To read a TeXVizor article, open the appropriate file with extension .html in the web-browser.

-The VersoTeX relies on MathJax, an open source display engine for mathematical formulas.
+The TeXVizor relies on MathJax, an open source display engine for mathematical formulas.
 MathJax can work from a distributed network service, but, in order to use it in this way, one needs a web access.
 Also, one can install MathJax in a local computer.
 See [www.mathjax.org](https://www.mathjax.org/)

-To a much lesser extent, VersoTeX uses jquery javascript libraries.
+To a much lesser extent, TeXVizor uses jquery javascript libraries.
 They also can work directly from the web, or can be downloaded to computer and work locally. [jquery.com](https://jquery.com/) and [jqueryui.com](https://jqueryui.com/).